nosoop/SM-TFEconData/README.md

 }

 /**
- * Returns true if the given item is available for the given playerClass as a taunt (slot 11).
+ * Returns true if the given item is available for the given playerClass as a taunt.
  */
 public bool FilterClassTaunts(int defindex, TFClassType playerClass) {
-	return TF2Econ_GetItemSlot(defindex, playerClass) == 11;
+	return TF2Econ_GetItemSlot(defindex, playerClass) == g_iTauntSlot;
 }
 ```